Why They Hide Their Bodies Under My Garage?: Composition

-Vocal sample

 The looped vocal line is sampled from Fugees's 1996 song "How Many Mics", which is repeated every eight bars, and acts as the track's main hook.
 In the Fugees song, Pras' sings "Squash your squad and hide their bodies under my garage"; the opening words are truncated in the Blawan track so that it sounds like "Why they...".
 Roberts says he began the project with a sample from one of his mother's favorite albums, The Score, and that thus the track began in a tongue-in-cheek manner.
 However, he adjusted the vocal to give it a more "gravelly" and dark sound, which the music critic Philip Sherburne describes as going "way beyond [a] vaguely spooky affect".

-Music

 While Roberts approached the Fugees' sample in a light-hearted manner, his final sound is abrasive, murky and dark, coinciding with the tone of his previous work.
 It is dominated by a heavy bass drum, and a series of highly modulated sound effects, which he said aimed to create a "weird" and edgy soundscape.

 The first of the His He She & She EP's three B-sides, "His Money", also samples a line from "How Many Mics" and employs a similar bass heavy and consistent 4/4 beat.